ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 (GCS) mechanism.
 Minimum requirements for setting this feature bit
 include:

-* The number of ``procedure return address push operations`` and the number of ``procedure return address pop operations`` are balanced on program exit.
-This means that ``procedure return`` instructions are only used for function returns, and not as an indirect branch.
+* Each function that is called using a BL instruction (or other instruction that is a GCS ``procedure return address push operation``) returns using a RET instruction (or other instruction that is a GCS ``procedure return address pop operation``).
+This means that RET instructions are only used for function returns, and never as an indirect branch.

 * Any functions used by the program that manipulate the stack such as ``setjmp`` and ``longjmp``, must be aware of GCS.